gdario/edx_causal_diagrams/markdown/Lesson1.md

 Informally, we can see that there is a flow of association between A and Y that is expected through L. Now let's say this again, because this simple graphic rule is related to confounding, and therefore very important for causal inference.
 The presence of a common cause of A and Y makes us expect an association between A and Y, even if A doesn't cause Y.

 Let's now move to questions about **conditional independence**.
 So far, we have considered the association between A and Y without conditioning on a third variable.
-That is, we have considered the unconditional, the marginal association between A and Y. We will now consider the conditional association between A and Y within levels of L. For example, is there an association between yellow fingers and lung cancer among never smokers?
+That is, we have considered the **unconditional**, the **marginal association** between A and Y. We will now consider the conditional association between A and Y within levels of L. For example, is there an association between yellow fingers and lung cancer among never smokers?

 To answer these questions, we need data on A, Y, and L. Suppose again we have a database with millions of people, and for each person we know whether they were cigarette smokers, whether they had yellow fingers, and whether they developed lung cancer.
 With this data, we can answer the question of whether A and Y are associated conditional on L. For example, we can restrict the analysis to the subset of individuals who are never smokers.
 Remember, we use a square box around a variable to indicate that we're conditioning on it.

 ![Conditional independence](fig/01_07_04.png)

-So now we can check in the subset of the population who are never smokers whether there is an isolation between A and Y. We just check whether the proportion of individuals with lung cancer is different among those with and without yellow fingers.
+So now we can check in the subset of the population who are never smokers whether there is an association between A and Y. We just check whether the proportion of individuals with lung cancer is different among those with and without yellow fingers.
 If the proportions are different, we will say that there is an association between A and Y conditional on L where L is equal to never smoking.
 Another way to say this is that we will check whether A contains information not already included in L that allows us to predict Y better.

 So if the correct DAG is one with arrows from L to A and L to Y, but no arrow from A to Y, do we expect to find an association between A, yellow fingers, and Y, lung cancer, in one particular level of L, never smokers?
 Well, according to this graph, the association between yellow fingers on cancer was a result of yellow fingers being a marker of smoking.
 Therefore if someone is a never smoker, learning that she has yellow fingers does not provide any additional information regarding the risk of Y.